sanyalh/R-Language/README.md

 # R-Language
-This is a repository to store my answers and practice code to various exercises in R language online courses and books.
-I will start with my answers to exercises in the book "R for Data Science" by Hadley Wickham and Garrett Grolemund.
+These are my notes made during the study of the book "R for Data Science" by Hadley Wickham and Garrett Grolemund.